 Why our kids are bored, impatient and anxious

 In her article, Why Are Our Children So Bored at School, Cannot Wait, Get Easily Frustrated and Have No Real Friends, Occupational Therapist, Victoria Prooday, talks about the decline in social, emotional and academic skills in children she’s seen over the last ten years.
 Parents indulge kids immediately or pass them off to some form of technology.
-Missing emotional availability re-wires our children’s brains for the worse.
+Missing emotional availability re-wires our children’s brains for the worst.
 They don’t know how to read people and they have no ‘parental voice’ in their head telling them “No” or when to stop.
 Taking turns is hard because it takes patience and delayed gratification.
 Any kind of waiting puts kids into stress-mode.

 Parents’ hands-off approach and default to whatever is easiest, leave kids with no limits, poor social awareness and no skills to persevere through effortful projects or tasks.
 Ask a child to practice handwriting and you’ll likely hear it is too hard or too boring.
 Imagine the frustration when they have to concentrate on a longer more effortful project?
 Perhaps this is the source of the rise in childhood anxiety?

 It seems both parents and children could use practice with self-discipline.
 And it is a practice.
 It has to be applied consistently and long-term.
 Raising kids is the ultimate marathon in delayed gratification.
 It takes years to see the results of our work.
 Perhaps our own parents were permissive or absent, not giving us any guidelines for how to set limits and accomplish goals.
 That makes it harder to practice and teach our kids such skills.
 If we chronically procrastinate, self-indulge with TV, food, drugs, alcohol, internet surfing, shopping, sex, gambling, etc. then our self-discipline could use some work.